bmitra-msft/bmitra-msft.github.io/_posts/2016-11-10-this-is-not-about-donald-trump.md

 layout: post
 title:  "This is not about Donald Trump"
 desc: "This is not about Donald Trump"
-keywords: "Donald, Trump, elections, USA, 2016"
+keywords: "Donald, Trump, elections, USA, 2016, BREXIT"
 date: 2016-11-10
 categories: [Politics]
 tags: [blog]